 Shared services are supported by New York laws and strongly encouraged by Greenburgh Town Supervisor Paul Feiner, Westchester County Executive George Latimer, and New York State Governor Andrew Cuomo.
 Inter-municipal agreements leverage economies of scale, reduce duplication, and ultimately save taxpayers money throughout the state, including in Westchester County.

 The EIC believes that a shared services plan between Edgemont and Greenburgh for police, public works, and potentially other services would be mutually beneficial (click here for an example of a town government in New York that extensively utilizes inter-municipal agreements).
-Under such a plan, Edgemont would enjoy service continuity, while the Town would earn contract revenue and minimize the revenue impact to the unincorporated area.
+Under such a plan, Edgemont would enjoy service continuity, while the Town would receive contract revenue thereby minimizing the revenue impact to the unincorporated area.

 For more information about shared services:

-Should the Town not wish to provide services to an incorporated Edgemont, the new village would have the option of working with Westchester County, other municipalities, and/or private entities where appropriate for police, EMS, DPW, and sanitation.
+Should Edgemont and Greenburgh not contract for police/EMS and public works, the Village would have the option of working with Westchester County, other municipalities, and/or private entities where appropriate.

 Feasibility Presentation Videos